pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

 ### Class decoration

-Each model class that uses SharePoint REST does need to have a `SharePointType` attribute which is defined on the coded model class (e.g. List.cs):
+Each model class that uses SharePoint REST does need to have at least one `SharePointType` attribute which is defined on the coded model class (e.g. List.cs):

 ```csharp
 [SharePointType("SP.List", Uri = "_api/Web/Lists(guid'{Id}')", Get = "_api/web/lists", Update = "_api/web/lists/getbyid(guid'{Id}')", LinqGet = "_api/web/lists")]